Ronnie Screwvala reveals the secret of his success

-Ronnie Screwvala, founder of UTV Group, Unilazer Ventures and Swades Foundation, is a first-generation entrepreneur who was named among the most influential people of the 21st century by Esquire magazine.
-He is a man who believes in dreaming big and dreaming with his eyes open
+Ronnie Screwvala, founder of UTV Group, Unilazer Ventures and Swades Foundation, is a man who believes in dreaming big and dreaming with his eyes open

 Ronnie Screwvala, founder, Unilazer Ventures

 He started a toothbrush-manufacturing business with a machine that was on its way to the scrap yard.
 He brought the concept of cable television to India at a time when people hardly knew how to use a remote control.
 He started UTV Software Communications — a television company with a meagre capital of a R37,500 and landed a deal with Rupert Murdoch of News Corp.
 He came up with the first Hindi daily soap that went on to become a milestone in the history and evolution of television industry.

 Ronnie Screwvala at his office in Worli Pic/Suresh KK